LOADING ...

 Pulled her and stuff.

-It was difficult for them to her into the
+It was for them to accept her into the

 was different.

-And 'how she could have her weird daughter differently,'
+And 'how she could raised her weird daughter differently,'

 And did her weird daughter do this to her.'

-These fits had no on the girl however,
+These had no effect on the girl however,

-Pike would merely place one aside each eye and stare directly ahead,
+Pike would merely place one hand aside each eye and directly ahead,

-Sometimes lending a swift in her mother's shin.
+Sometimes lending a swift kick in her shin.

-And chasing her into where she didn't want to be.
+And chasing her into rooms she didn't want to be.

-But the last was the morning she woke to a pair of
+But the last straw was the she woke to a pair of

-She stepped over them and reached for her platforms.
+She stepped over them and for her ratty platforms.

-She for her mother and inquired as to their location,
+She called for her and inquired as to their location,

-But was no answer, and there were no ratty platforms
+But there was no answer, and there were no platforms

-Anywhere in the apartment, only a pile of broken
+in the apartment, only a pile of broken glass

 And there on the sidewalk, four down,

-Lay here special tinfoil shoes in a heap.
+Lay here special tinfoil in a tattered heap.

 David: as she up the glass fragments,